drewm27/speakerrankings/bookshelf-small.md

 The Small Bookshelf class of speakers generally have woofers under 4".
 These speakers will fit pretty easily on a desk but you will be trading off bass extension for the small size.
 The Bookshelf class have no battery, come in pairs and generally will sound better than most portable battery Bluetooth speakers.
 Bigger woofers will have deeper bass but the speaker will generally be larger and heavier.
 They all come with a built in amp so you can stream directly from your phone or laptop.

+This section is still under development so there may be speakers that are better than the ones below.

 For off grid use, check out a [power bank](/portable-power-stations/)

 For running karaoke, check out [Karaoke Setups](/karaoke-setups/)